 Here are answers to some of the most common questions about the best food for German Shepherd puppies.

+Ans.
 You should switch your German Shepherd puppy to adult dog food when they stop growing.
 This happens around 1 to 2 years of age.
 When in doubt, ask your vet when they recommend making the switch.

-You should feed your German Shepherd puppy 4 times a day until it is 4 months old, 3 times a day until it’s 6 months old, and twice a day after that.
+Ans.
+It is best to feed your German Shepherd puppy 4 times a day until it is 4 months old, 3 times a day until it’s 6 months old, and twice a day after that.

 The amount you feed your German Shepherd puppy will depend on your puppy’s weight and the brand of food.
 Talk to your veterinarian about a more specific recommendation.

+Ans.
 Switching your puppy to a different puppy food or from puppy food to adult food can be tricky.
 Suddenly changing your puppy’s food can cause an upset stomach.

 You should start by adding a little of the new food to a lot of the old food.
 For example, your puppy’s meal should be ¼ new food and ¾ old food.
 After a few days, you can add more new food and less old food.
 Gradually increase how much new food you add until your puppy is only eating the new food.
 This process should take a week or two.

 We’ve given you a lot of information here.
 Hopefully, our tips help you find the best food for your German Shepherd puppy.
-In the end, there is no one food that’s right for all German Shepherd puppies; you must find the one that’s most appropriate for your budget and your puppy.
+In the end, there is no one food that’s right for feeding all German Shepherd puppies; you must find the one that’s most appropriate for your budget and your puppy.